 A plethora of different methods, models and mechanisms exist that aim to enhance the reliability and thereby quality of community-generated data in citizen science.
 Most projects that have high quality standards employ multiple mechanisms to ensure data quality and appropriate levels of validation.
+If data collection is following standards, it is possible to apply big data methods for building species distribution models from citizen science data (Kelling et al. 2015).
 An approach of the data mobilisation in EU BON is also to improve data quality in CS data, so basic error sources of the biodiversity data were analysed and improvements and recommendations in order to enhance data quality were collected: